 In addition to securing approvals from relevant stakeholders at the University, the Proposal should be circulated to the Office of Global Engagement for feedback on how the proposed partnership aligns with relevant regional objectives and initiatives, and the University's Strategic Plan.

 Preparation and negotiation of draft agreements can be a lengthy process.
-The International Agreements Coordinator will be able to advise on a indicative time-frames.
+The International Agreements Manager will be able to advise on a indicative time-frames.
 Urgent agreements will be given corresponding priority.

 The University uses standard templates for all of the types of agreements listed below.
 Arrangements that depart from the standard templates will need to be reviewed by the University's Office of General Counsel.